 The stunt was held to raise awareness of the long-term sentence that UK agriculture will receive should the proposed 25 year food and farming plan go ahead.
 We want to encourage Defra to reconsider the document before it is published within the next few weeks.

 The plan will serve as a longstanding strategy for UK agriculture, determining how Defra will use public money and future policies to develop the food and farming sector.

 It is understood that the plan will focus on increasing productivity, competitiveness and agri-tech.
 This would be detrimental to our health, the environment and animal welfare.

 A 25 year sentence

-Daphne Rieder, Compassion’s Campaign Manager, who organised and took part in the Defra prison stunt, says: “Today, we are dressed as prisoners because we believe that Defra’s 25 year plan is sentencing UK agriculture to 25 years:
+Our Campaign Manager, Daphne Rieder, who organised and took part in the event, says: “Today, we are dressed as prisoners because we believe that Defra’s 25 year plan is sentencing UK agriculture to 25 years:

-- And 25 years of fueling climate change!
+• And 25 years of fuelling climate change!

 “Defra’s plan will do nothing to tackle the poor levels of animal welfare that are still common in parts of England’s pig, poultry and dairy sectors.

 “We urge Defra, even at this late hour, to put the draft plan on hold and work with all stakeholders rather than just the industry to develop a plan that addresses all the objectives of a good food and farming system.”